Mathew-Estafanous/Mathew-Estafanous.github.io/README.md

 ## What was the design approach?

-I'm far a good designer so my priority when thinking of the design of the website was for something simple and easy to follow.
+I'm far from the best designer so my priority when thinking of the design of the website was something simple and easy to follow.
 With that in mind, I chose a one page layout with all the information being ordered in sub headings as you scroll down.

 To plan out the design, I got the chance to learn and use [Figma](https://www.figma.com/) as I planned out the layouts and possible animations for the portfolio website.